devmrwor/react-hooks-props-basics/README.md

   </div>

   <div>
-    I agree with this statement.<br/>- Angela Merkel
+    I agree with this statement. - Angela Merkel
   </div>

   <div>
-    A universal truth.<br/>- Noam Chomsky
+    A universal truth. - Noam Chomsky
   </div>

   <div>
     Truth is singular.
-Its ‘versions’ are mistruths<br/>- Sonmi-451
+Its ‘versions’ are mistruths - Sonmi-451
   </div>

 </div>